 - Q: I am not able to be present at the interview.
 May I be interviewed via telephone or Skype?

-A: No. Interviews of eligible candidates are conducted in person and take place during the first half of June.
+A: No. Interviews of eligible candidates are conducted in person and take place during the second half of June.
 Date and time are fixed.

 - Q: What type of visa is required for the Fulbright program